Link an Account

 Internal Checks by Weavr

-When the Weavr Compliance team has completed the required internal verification checks, the state of the linked account will be either LINKED or REJECTED.
+When the Weavr Compliance team completes the required internal verification checks, the state of the linked account is set to either LINKED or REJECTED.

 Your customers can unlink an account and stop using it to fund a payment run.
-Payment runs that were initiated and successfully completed using the unlinked account will not be affected.
+Payment runs that were initiated and successfully completed using the unlinked account are not affected.

-Unlinking an account will automatically revoke the consent of the linked account, this means that if your customer will want to use the unlinked bank account again, they will have to link the bank account again.
+Unlinking an account automatically revokes the consent of the linked account.
+If your customer wants to use the unlinked bank account again, they need to link the bank account again.

 Retrieve account information